All Times are Eastern Time. Program Subject to Change.

 While unforeseen circumstances such as natural disasters are not new to the food supply chain, the past year has seen record setting disruptions – in scope, scale and duration.
 Hearing from stake holders who have experienced these disruptions, this panel includes multiple stakeholders including Aramark and the SC Ports Authority who will offer valuable insights to innovative and adaptive solutions while balancing efficiency and agility.
 Followed by Q&A.

-Philip Saylor, Vice President, Supply Chain, Global Supply Chain & Procurement, Aramark
+Philip Saylor, Vice President of Global Supply Chain, Aramark

-Jim Henderson, Vice President, Global Sales and Business Director, Lineage Logistics
+Jim Henderson, Vice President, Global Sales & Business Development, Lineage Logistics

 12:30 pm – 1:25 pm